-At our 2019 annual meeting, we held an advisory vote seeking shareholder approval of a "say-on-pay" proposal approving our NEO compensation program.
-At the 2019 annual meeting, over 99% of the votes cast on our say-on-pay proposal were in support of our NEO compensation program, as described in our 2019 proxy statement.
+At our 2020 annual meeting, we held an advisory vote seeking shareholder approval of a "say-on-pay" proposal approving our NEO compensation program.
+At the 2020 annual meeting, over 98.5% of the votes cast on our say-on-pay proposal were in support of our NEO compensation program, as described in our 2020 proxy statement.
 Our compensation committee regularly evaluates market compensation practices, taking into consideration information relating to compensation paid by peers, and implements changes as it deems appropriate.
+The compensation committee invites our shareholders to communicate any concerns or opinions on executive pay directly to our Board of Directors.
+Please refer to "Additional Information-Communication to our Board of Directors" for information about communicating with our Board of Directors.